BenjaSoro/CryptoCoinChecker/README.md

 Regardless the *IMarketCheckerService* interface implementation, to inform the Client about updates, it should be done from the Hub implementation calling the method `Clients.All.SendAsync("ReceiveMessage", message);` where *"ReceiveMessage"* is the listener method which should be implemented on the Client side to process the message sent.

+### Mapping
+For the purpose of this project, the usage of mapping libraries will not differ much from traditional objects mapping, but it is always part of best practices to use a mapping library in more complex environments where mapping between objects might be a chaotic task.

+The well-known library [AutoMapper](https://docs.automapper.org/en/stable/Getting-started.html) will be configured and set up on this project.

+#### Configuration
+An additional [Nuget package](https://www.nuget.org/packages/AutoMapper.Extensions.Microsoft.DependencyInjection/) for .NET Core Dependency Injection is required, and the configuration will be set using [profiles](https://docs.automapper.org/en/stable/Configuration.html#profile-instances).
+*Please refer to documentation page to know more about mapping configuration.*

 ### CoinGecko API
 [Gecko API](https://www.coingecko.com/en/api) has been selected to get real-time prices for currencies from a crypto data aggregator.
 The current free plan fits and covers the goals for this demo project.